lvciid/torn-market-watchdog/README.md

 - Watchlist & Overrides: Add target price; per‑item thresholds; ignore item.
 - Notifications: Sound on hit; quiet hours; Open panel on hit.
 - Snooze: Pause scanning for 5/15/30m from the dock menu; clear snooze.
-- Dock icons: Separate light/dark icons (emoji/URL/data URI) or keep defaults; example in `assets/logo.svg`.
+- Dock icons: Emblem is set by the script owner in code and is not user‑configurable.

 ## Compatibility